DestinyObs/DestinyObs/README.md

 Feel free to explore my projects, and let's connect for meaningful discussions! 😊

 🌐 **Open for Projects & Collaborations**
-- Passionate about FinTech projects and Problem Solving Projects.
+- Passionate about FinTech projects and problem-solving initiatives.
 If you have exciting ideas, let's bring them to life!